 The college is committed to supporting the development and well-being of all its students, but recognises that students who are or have been in foster care may have barriers that prevent them from achieving their potential.
 For this reason, the college works closely with the Virtual School to enable them to carry out the Personal Education Plan for these students once per term.
 Success and progress can be celebrated, and extra support can also be put in place as needed to help students continue on their courses and progress on to further study or employment.

-Amy Beasley, Lead Adviser, oversees the college’s provision for Looked After Children and Care Leavers.
+Find out more about the College’s provision for Looked After Children and Care Leavers here.